 Prerequisite: Biology and Chemistry-Honors (combined B average), Math through Algebra II-Standard, Physics is strongly recommended.
-Minimum of 480 EWR SAT score OR 18 ACT score OR required Accuplacer Reading (90 or above)/Writing (4 or above) score.
+Minimum of 480 EWR SAT score OR 18 ACT score OR required Accuplacer Reading (90 or above)/Writing (5 or above) score.
 Accuplacer College Level Math score of 56 or higher.

 Advanced Chemistry starts with an overview of the nature of science, scientific method, and basic review of honors chemistry.
 Atomic structure is followed by stoichiometric analysis of compounds in chemical reactions.
 Types of chemical reactions follow with solution stoichiometry.
 Gases are studied along with thermochemistry and electron configuration.
 General concepts of bonding follow.
 The semester ends with a study of the properties of liquids and solids and properties of solutions.
 Second semester starts with chemical kinetics and equilibrium including acids and bases equilibria.
 Next there is a discussion of thermodynamics and electrochemistry.
-The course ends with nuclear chemistry, organic and biochemistry.

-This is an Early College-MHS class with Chemistry 130 at Illinois Central College (4 credit hours).
+This is a Dual Credit/Early College-MHS class with Chemistry 130 at Illinois Central College (4 credit hours).
 Proficiency on the AP Chemistry exam is the equivalency of CHEM 120 or 130 at ICC.